Skip to main content

 Storing user data on the machine, not on the container (recommended)

-ethoscopelab runs on top of a jupyterhub environment, meaning that it supports organised and simultaneous access by multiple users.
-Users will need to have their own credentials and their own home folder.
-The default user is ethoscopelab, with password ethoscopelab and this user will save all of their work in the folder called /home/ethoscopelab.
-In the examples above, the users' folders are stored inside the container itself which is not ideal.
-A better solution is to mount the home folders to a local point in your machine.
-In the example below, we would use the folder /mnt/my_user_homes.
+ethoscope-lab runs on top of a JupyterHub environment, meaning that it supports organised and simultaneous access by multiple users.
+Users have their own credentials and their own home folder.
+With the default .env.dummy.example settings, the demo user is ethoscopelab with password ethoscope, and each user's work lives in /home/<username>.
+In the minimal examples above, /home/<username> is stored inside the container, which is not ideal — you lose everything on a container recreate.
+A better solution is to mount the host's home folders at /home inside the container.
+In the example below, we use /mnt/my_user_homes:

 sudo docker run -d -p 8000:8000 \